Financial-Times/origami/README.md

 These mixins take arguments:

-- **scale**: The number on the font scale from -2 to 10.
+- **scale**: The number on the font scale from -2 to 10, or a map of scales to specify the scale responsively at different breakpoints.
 This sets a font-size and line height according to the font scale.
 - **line-height**: The line-height value to set.
 Defaults to the line-height for the chosen `scale` or `null` if no scale is chosen.
 - **weight**: The weight value to set, e.g. `regular`, `semibold`, `bold`. `null` by default.
 - **style**: The style value to set, `normal` or `italic`. `null` by default.